Collaborative Unlabeled Data Optimization: Conclusion

-\paragraph{Conclusion.} In this paper, we introduce \algopt, a pioneering data-centric, efficient, and parallelized framework for collaborative optimization of unlabeled data.
-This data-centric approach results in architecture-agnostic optimized data that are reusable across diverse network architectures, while simultaneously reducing the number of training iterations required, thereby enhancing overall computational efficiency.
-The collaborative mechanism effectively exploits distributed computation to substantially lower the cost per participant.
+We introduce \algopt, a pioneering data-centric, parallelized, and efficient framework for collaborative optimization of unlabeled data.
+This data-centric approach results in architecture-agnostic optimized data that are reusable across diverse network architectures, while simultaneously reducing the number of training iterations required, thereby enhancing overall efficiency.
 Furthemore, within \algopt, we identify a critical issue: Target Distribution Inconsistency, which arises from the diversity of prior models used in data optimization.
-To mitigate this, we propose a target alignment strategy.
-Extensive experiments conducted across various real-world scenarios demonstrate the superior effectiveness and efficiency of the \algopt framework across diverse datasets and architectures.
-One limitation is that the experiments are primarily conducted on image datasets, without extending to other domain data.
+To mitigate this, we propose a lightweight target alignment strategy.
+Extensive experiments demonstrate the superior effectiveness and efficiency of the \algopt framework across diverse datasets and architectures.
+One limitation is that when all prior models are extremely weak, the overall performance inevitably degrades.
+As future work, we aim to develop advanced strategies to more effectively exploit optimized data derived from all extremely weak priors, with our current study verifying efficiency in the early training stage.

-\paragraph{Future Work.} In the future, our objectives include the following: (1) Develop advanced methodologies to ensure strong privacy guarantees; (2) Conduct an in-depth exploration of continuous data optimization through iterative processes, enabling dynamic collaboration among participants.
-(3) Integrate diverse domain datasets into the optimization framework.
-(3) Explore more practical scenarios, such as participants optimizing their local data and then uploading it to the shared platform.
-This paradigm can broaden the platform's functionalities, where organizations and individuals can contribute to and benefit from a globally data ecosystem.